-4. Settlement Letters: September 17, 2011
+4. Settlement Letters: August 19, 2011

-Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above, at ClerkofCourt@wiwd.uscourts.gov.
+Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above.
+Counsel shall e-mail their settlement letter to ClerkofCourt@wiwd.uscourts.gov.
 The letter should contain the terms and conditions upon which the counsel's client(s) would agree to settle this case.
 Such letters should be marked "Under Seal" and should not be sent to opposing counsel.
 Such letters will not become part of the record in this case.
 Upon receipt of the letters, the court will initiate settlement discussions with counsel.

-5. Discovery Cutoff: September 23, 2011
+5. Discovery Cutoff: August 26, 2011